- Dec 20

 Once treatment for both mental illness and addiction begins, it takes a targeted approach.
-The treatment plan will likely integrate multiple different tools, such as medication, cognitive behavioral therapy and group therapy, to address both the mental illness and the addiction.
+The treatment plan will likely integrate multiple different tools, such as medication, cognitive behavioral therapy, and group therapy, to address both mental illness and addiction.
 Both conditions can be long-term challenges, but there is always hope for treatment.

 There is no one personality associated with addiction.
 You may have heard the term “addictive personality,” but this is a broad, sweeping term, so much so that experts have dismissed its use.
 While there is not a single archetypal personality linked to addiction, there are certain personality traits that can come with a higher risk of addiction.